censorship-no-archive/ceno1/doc/threatModel.md

 Established channels are stored on Signal Bridges at a database in the same directory as the Freenet files and CENO agents.
-Obviously there is no mapping between a channel and an IP, but if an adversary gains access to a channel's database file, they will be able to get a history of the URLs requested by each user.
+Obviously there is no mapping between a channel and an IP, but if an adversary gains access to a channel's database file, she will be able to get a history of the URLs requested by each user.
 Given that the list of URLs include user-specific attributes, or can be matched with a targeted user's behavior, the adversary could extract information regarding the way a specific individual has been using CENO.